 Data migration and cloud adoption

-Move data between cloud platforms or database systems.
+Migrate data between different cloud platforms or database systems.

-Periodically sync full or incremental data from online transactional processing (OLTP) databases to the operational data store (ODS) layer for downstream analysis.
+Periodically migrate full or incremental data from online transactional (OLTP) databases to the Operational Data Store (ODS) layer of a Data Warehouse or Data Lake.
+This data serves as the foundation for downstream data analytics.

 Data backup and disaster recovery

-Back up production databases regularly to low-cost storage like HDFS or OSS.
+Regularly back up entire production databases to cost-effective storage like HDFS or Object Storage Service (OSS).

 Concurrency and rate limiting |